vggscqq/ansible-system-config/README.md

 ## Usage
 Do not use it.
 It won't satisfy you and might break something since it's tailored to my use.

-* You should use it as an example.
+* You should use it as an example only.